newrelic/infra-integrations-sdk/docs/tutorial.md

 }
 ```

-The complete files for the Redis integration can be found in [tutorial-code](tutorial-code/single-entity).
+The complete files for the Redis integration can be found in [tutorial-code-v3](tutorial-code-v3/single-entity).
+The sample code that use the latest SDK version can be found in [tutorial-code](tutorial-code/single-entity), note that the output may differ between SDK versions.

 ### Fetching metric data
 Let's start by defining the metric data. `Metric.Set` is the basic structure for storing metrics.
 The `NewMetricSet` function returns a new instance of Metric.Set with its sample attached to the integration data.